 "Gee, thanks," I tell him, thinking how excited Kate is going to be when she gets them.

 It was Paul, Mr. Clayton's youngest brother.
 I've known him every since he was molested by his uncle.
-I had heard he was home from Princeton, where his family tells everybody he's going to college, but is really just a janitor there.
+I had heard he was home from Princeton, where his family lets everybody assume he's going to college, but is really just a janitor there.

 He puts a too-familiar arm around my shoulder, and pulls me close.
 I can see Mr. Grey's eyes narrow and his face harden from the corner of my eye.